cyberjames/infracost-test/README.md

 <br>

 ## Infracost Cloud
-  Infracost is offering a SaaS product called Inracost Cloud/Enterprise which hosted
+Infracost Cloud is a Software as a Service (SaaS) product that builds on top of Infracost open source.
+It provides few [features](https://www.infracost.io/pricing/) such as a dashboard as a central place that shows all cost estimation for the entire pull requests from the VCS provider to help guide the team.

+Please refer to this [link](https://www.infracost.io/docs/infracost_cloud/get_started/) to quickly get started with Infracost Cloud.